SAP/fundamental/docs/pages/components/alert.md

 summary:
 ---

 Alerts provide messages within the application that are color-coded to emphasize the level of urgency.
+{: .docs-intro}
-For Alert placement guidelines within the application, see [Application Layout page]({{site.baseurl}}/layouts/shell-layout.html#application-with-ui-overlay) and [Application Alerts overlay Demo Page]({{site.baseurl}}/demo-pages/alert-overlay-demo-page.html)
+For Alert placement guidelines within the application, see [Application Layout page]({{site.baseurl}}/layouts/application-layout.html#application-with-ui-overlay) and [Application Alerts overlay Demo Page]({{site.baseurl}}/demo-pages/alert-overlay-demo-page.html)

 <hr>